How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 For most of us, it would be nearly impossible to do so anyway and still live a normal existence today.

-You probably have a full-time job, and maybe you have kids.
 How in the world can you find the time to live off only the food you produce?
-The answer is you probably can’t.

-Grow a backyard garden.
 Tend to it regularly and practice growing different fruits and vegetables each season.

-Buy heirloom seeds and then practice seed saving.
-Seed saving will help you become independent in buying new seeds each season.
+Seed saving will help you become independent when buying new seeds each season.

 Start a compost pile and learn how to tend it properly.
-It’s not nearly as hard as you think and worth it.

 Go hunting when hunting seasons are open for small game, large game, and birds.

-Then take a percentage of the meat and practice making jerky.
 Package it in salt to see how long you can keep it before it spoils.

-Forage for fruits, berries, and plants in your local areas.
 Teach your kids how to identify them and learn what’s edible and what’s not.

-Learn about edible plants and how to cook them.
-Add them to your meals occasionally.
 Identify poisonous plants and become experts at identifying edible vs. deadly plants.

 Raise backyard chickens for eggs and meat.